jpiolho/Q2EMultiplayerPlus/README.md

 ### Can you really play with 32 players?
 Probably not, at least not in online.
 The issue is that there's a bandwidth limit from the Playfab system that cannot be overriden.
 Effectively the players will start lagging out hard.

+### What about support for non-steam versions?
+If I get access to them then I can look into adding support.
+Console versions are not possible however.